 Grief Resources — Have you recently lost a loved one?
 Do you know someone who has and is struggling with the loss of a loved one?
 Most parishes provide some form of consolation for the bereaved, whether it's through a formal program, support groups or by providing one-on-one listening and comfort.
 Find out if there is a ministry of consolation in your area by visiting our Parish Directory to find a parish near you.
 Or visit our Grief Resources page to find a list of bereavement support groups in the central Arkansas area along resources on miscarriage, infertility, loss of spouse, tips on how to deal with grief and more.

-Jericho Way Resource Center is a homeless day center in Little Rock that provides resources to improve health, economic assistance and support to help those served become financially self-sufficient and find and retain housing.
+Jericho Way Resource Center — a homeless day center in Little Rock that provides resources to improve health, economic assistance and support to help those served become financially self-sufficient and find and retain housing.
 For more information, call (501) 916-9859 or visit Jericho Way Resource Center.

 Christopher Homes of Arkansas — Provides low-income housing to persons 62 years or older, or persons who are mobility impaired, with safe, attractive and affordable apartment living.
 The mission of Christopher Homes is to provide those who could not otherwise afford it, a place they are proud to call "HOME."
 To learn more, see Christopher Homes Locations.

 Arkansas Pregnancy Resource Center — Operated by trained staff and volunteers who know how to compassionately respond to those involved in an unplanned pregnancy.
-For more than 25 years, this organization has helped thousands of women in Little Rock and surrounding areas to provide services and information about their pregnancies and individual needs.
+For more than 25 years, this organization has helped thousands of women in Little Rock and surrounding areas to provide free services and information about their pregnancies and individual needs.
 For more information, call (501) 227-7944 or visit Arkansas Pregnancy Resource Center.

 Abba House — Emergency shelter for pregnant mothers, their children and homeless women.
 It is run by the Missionaries of Charity sisters.
 It is located at 1002 S. Oak St. in Little Rock.
 For more information, please call Abba House at (501) 666-9718